Injured in an Uber or Lyft accident in Houston? You may be

 Rideshare Accident FAQs

-What should I do immediately after an Uber or Lyft accident in Houston?
+What should I do after an Uber or Lyft accident in Houston?

 Can I sue Uber or Lyft after a rideshare accident in Texas?

-Who is liable in a Texas rideshare accident - Uber/Lyft or the driver?
+Who is liable in a Texas rideshare accident: the driver or the company?

 What insurance covers a rideshare accident in Houston?